jonfernandez12/web_scrapper_demo/README.md

 # This is a web scrapper

-Web scrapper that reads the jobs listed in https://realpython.github.io/fake-jobs/ **static** HTML and stores them on a Snowflake database using an SQLAlchemy ORM to build the model of the data we are extracting and handle the interaction with the database.
+A small web scrapper PoC that reads the jobs listed in https://realpython.github.io/fake-jobs/ **static** HTML and stores them on a Snowflake database using an SQLAlchemy ORM to build the model of the data we are extracting and handle the interaction with the database.